Pictures of Edd, Tom, Matt and Tord by ScaredyAsh006, used with permission.

 - Odd Name Out: Edd, Matt and Tom are all very common names in the Anglosphere, but "Tord" is likely to sound much more unusual and exotic to English-speakers' ears.
 Subverted in that it's actually a very common name in his native Norway.

 - Put on a Bus: He drives off at the start of "25 ft.
 Under the Seat".

-- Red and Black and Evil All Over: Tord's main color scheme is a red hoodie and black pants, and is revealed to be overtly evil in The End.
+- Red and Black and Evil All Over: Tord's main color scheme is a red hoodie and black pants, he is the most violent of the four, and he is revealed to be overtly evil in The End.